frankip/bright_events/README.md

 # Testing using postman or curl

-the endpoints for the api are
+the endpoints for the API are

         POST    /api/auth/register/
         POST    /api/auth/login/